 Snow increases the take off and landing distances by some 25%.
 Read in Aircraft Take Off & Landing Performance about it.

 Fog can be a problem too.
-Early morning departures with freezing fog (common with airport not close to the sea) and running propellers can create ice build up on the propeller tips and resulting in heavy unbalance.
-Just wait it out until the fog lifts.
+Early morning departures with freezing fog (common with airports not close to the sea) and running propellers can create ice build up on the propeller tips and resulting in heavy unbalance.
+You will just have to wait it out until the fog lifts.

 At any indication of frost on the aircraft, check the wings and clean them.
 Do not try to take off.
-The properties of the wing are altered by frost and the stall speed is increased.
+The aerodynamic properties of the wing are altered by frost and the stall speed is increased due to the added weight.
 Snow or ice on the wing reduce lift and the aircraft is increased.
 Frost can sometimes hardly be seen but the result is that the airfoil is changed and with that, the flying capabilities of the aircraft.

-With propeller aircraft the left turning tendencies (with engines that rotate clockwise) are more pronounced due to slippery surfaces, be prepared and advance the throttle more slowly than you are used to.
+With propeller aircraft the left turning tendencies (with engines that rotate clockwise) are more pronounced due to slippery surfaces, be prepared and advance the throttle more slowly than you are used too.